LSU Law Facts

 Michelle Shamblin Stratton, a 2009 graduate of the LSU Law Center, served as a law clerk to United States Supreme Court Justice Clarence Thomas for the 2011-12 term of the Court.
 Stratton is the first LSU Law graduate to serve as a Supreme Court law clerk.

-- LSU Law delivers unusual value.
-In 2013, National Jurist/pre-Law Magazine ranked the LSU Law Center as the # 3 Best Value Law School in the nation.
-2013-14 Cost of Attendance, Tuition, Fees & Expenses.
+LSU Law delivers unusual value.
+In 2014, National Jurist/pre-Law Magazine ranked the LSU Law Center as the #8 Best Value Law School in the nation.

 The LSU Law Center has more named partners in the top 10 largest Louisiana-based law firms than all other Louisiana law schools combined.